GuildTV/cviz/docs/tcp-protocol.md

 ```
 {
   "type": "", // Command type
-  "filename": "", // Template name
+  "timelineFile": "", // Template name
-  "templateDataId": "", // Name for the data to use when sending state back to clients
+  "instanceName": "", // Name for the data to use when sending state back to clients
-  "templateData": {} // Data available to pass to templates
+  "parameters": {} // Data available to pass to templates
 }
 ```